Here’s your perfect itinerary for spending 24 hours in Belfast

 No ship is more famous than the luxurious Titanic and nowhere on earth is better equipped to tell its story than the Titanic Quarter of Belfast.
 This 185-acre waterfront attraction is home to dozens of historical landmarks, a film studio, and the largest collection of Titanic-themed artifacts on earth.

 Travelers to Titanic Quarter can venture off on historic walking tours or visit Titanic’s Dock and Pump-House for an up-close look at the old-school maritime operations.
-Visitors can also explore the berths of the famous Nomadic, the last remaining White Star Line ship on earth.
-Travelers are transported more than 100 years back in time after boarding the newly restored ship.
+Visitors can also explore the berths of the famous Nomadic, the last remaining White Star Line ship on Earth.
+Travellers are transported more than 100 years back in time after boarding the newly restored ship.

 This 1826 fantasy beguiles the eye with every glance.
 Look up there’s a pressed ceiling.
 There to your left?
 Brocaded walls and patterned tiles.
 To the right?
 Smoked glass screens and stained glass windows.
 Not to mention gunmetal plates (once used to strike matches) and antique bells (once used to summon your next drink).